White Island erupting: One dead and the toll expected to rise

 "[The] boat ride home tending to people our boat rescued was indescribable," Michael Schade tweeted.

-He posted a video of the aftermath and people clambering to get off the island to Twitter and said he was praying for them.
+He posted a video to Twitter of the aftermath and people clambering to get off the island, and said he was praying for them.

 He said his mother helped a woman who appeared to be in a critical condition.